-The Excerpt module can be found to the left of the post editor, with the other publishing options in your sidebar.
-Just add your text in this field, click More Options then enter text into the Excerpt box.
+The Excerpt module can be found to the left of the post editor, under More Options with some other publishing options.
+To add your text in this field, click More Options then enter text into the Excerpt box.
 When ready, publish your post.

 Note that the excerpt feature only works with certain themes.
 If your theme does not support excerpts, you can use the More tag instead.